-Course Number and Name: IMM 1814 Industrial Electricity Level I industrial setting.
+Course Number and Name: IMM 1814 Industrial Electricity Level I

+Description: Advanced skills and knowledge associated with electrical systems in an industrial setting.
 Content includes instruction in the National Electrical Code, electrical circuits, motors, and estimating expenses for a given project.
-Instructors for this course must be certified as an NCCER Instructor if administering the certification.